-Ahlul Bait Cultural Center ’s community consists of more than 150 families most of which are under the age of 40.
-They are mostly new Iraqi immigrant of the early 1990s.
+Ahlul Bait Cultural Center ’s community: They are mostly new Iraqi immigrant of the early 1990s.
 In addition to the Iraqis, there are several other Arab nationalities such as Lebanese, Moroccans, Algerians, Palestinians, and a large number of students from Saudi Arabia (more than 20 families) who came to study in the Chicago area.
-More than 90% of the youth are under the age of 12.
+60% of the youth are under the age of 12.

 The Resident Scholar

 This community is led by the religious scholar Shaykh Mohammad Alwan Al-Ansari, commonly called as Shaykh Abu Ibrahim.
 Sahykh Abu Ibrahim story is typical for the members of the community, although each of the members’ experiences has its own troubles.